Y-JANBOUBI/Crypt_Guard/README.md

 ## 📬 Contact

-For questions, bug reports, or contributions, please visit the [GitHub repository](https://github.com/YOUR_USERNAME/Crypt_Guard) or contact the developer at [your.email@example.com].
+For questions, bug reports, contact me at [https://github.com/Y-JANBOUBI].

 ---

 *Developed with security in mind by Y. Janboubi.*
-*Last Updated: July 2025*